The WriterT Transformer:

 • Forgetting the Monoid: WriterT requires a Monoid<W> at construction.
 If you pass null, you get a NullPointerException.
 If your monoid's combine is incorrect (not associative), law tests will fail.

-• Large accumulated output: Unlike streaming, WriterT accumulates the entire output in memory.
+• Large accumulated output: unlike streaming, WriterT accumulates the entire output in memory.
 For high-volume logging, consider VStream with a logging side effect instead.

 • Using WriterT when you need state: WriterT is append-only.
 You cannot read the accumulated output mid-computation (use listen to observe it).
 If you need to read and modify state, use StateT.